-It’s been a long time coming, but Windows 8 is finally here.
+It’s been a long time, but Windows 8 is finally here.
 And it’s safe to say that it was worth the wait.
 Microsoft has completely redesigned the operating system from the ground up, and the result is a fantastic piece of software that is fast, fluid, and looks great.
-So if you’re thinking about upgrading from Windows 7, or even making the switch from Mac, here are 10 reasons why Windows 8 is the best operating system yet.
+So if you’re considering upgrading from Windows 7 or switching from Mac, here are ten reasons why Windows 8 is the best operating system yet.

 Windows 8 is the best operating system yet.
 Microsoft has completely redesigned the operating system from the ground up, and the result is a fantastic piece of software that is fast, fluid, and looks great.
-So if you’re thinking about upgrading from Windows 7, or even making the switch from Mac, here are 10 reasons why Windows 8 is the best operating system yet.
+So if you’re considering upgrading from Windows 7 or switching from Mac, here are ten reasons why Windows 8 is the best operating system yet.
 1. Windows 8 is fast and fluid.
 2. Windows 8 looks great.
 3. Windows 8 is easy to use.
-4. Windows 8 is compatible with a wide range of devices.
+4. Windows 8 is compatible with many devices.
 5. Windows 8 is secure.
 6. Windows 8 is compatible with a wide range of applications.
 7. Windows 8 is affordable.
 8. Windows 8 is available on a variety of devices.
 9. Windows 8 is available in a wide range of languages.

 Introduction: Windows 8 is the best operating system yet.

 Windows 8 is the best operating system yet.
 It is faster, more stable, and has more features than any other operating system.
-Some of the new features in Windows 8 include enhancements to the Start screen, the Windows Mobility Center, Windows Photo Story, and support for gaming controllers.
-One of the most requested features has been added to Windows 8: the ability to add a photo to the Start screen.
+Some new features in Windows 8 include enhancements to the Start screen, the Windows Mobility Center, Windows Photo Story, and support for gaming controllers.
+One of the most requested features has been added to Windows 8: adding a photo to the Start screen.
 In the following tutorial, you will learn to add an image to the Start screen in Windows 8.
 The Start screen appears when you click the “Start” button on the taskbar.

 Windows 8 Product History